-Which Parent is Entitled to Claim a Minor Child As a Dependency Exemption For Federal Tax Purposes?
-[Legal] This article written was written a Rhode Island Child Custody attorney.
-In Rhode Island who is entitled to claim the minor child or children as Dependency Exemptions for Federal tax Purposes?
-If there is no indication in a Divorce Final Judgment or Decision Pending Final Judgment or Property Settlement agreement as to who is entitled to claim the children as Dependency Exemptions then automatically the parent with Physical Placement / Physical Custody of the minor children is entitled to claim the child or children for Federal Tax purposes.
-This article is for informational purposes only and should not be a substitute to seeking advice from a Rhode Island…
+Which Parent may Claim a Minor Child As a Dependent Exemption For Tax Purposes?
+[Legal, Divorce and family Law] This divorce, custody and federal tax law article was authored by a RI Child Custody attorney, David Slepkow.
+In the event there is no indication in a Final Judgment of divorce or Decision Pending Final Judgment or Property Settlement agreement as to who is entitled to claim the children as Dependency Exemptions then automatically the parent with Physical Custody of the children is entitled to claim the child or children for Federal Tax purposes.

-Top 8 Arguments That Don’t Work in Family Court!
-The Judges Have Heard it a Million Times Before!
-[Legal] These arguments will go in one ear and out the other with most Family Court Judges unless there is some real proof (evidence) supporting the basis of the argument.
-This article applies to all family law cases including divorce, child custody, paternity cases.
-This Article was written by a RI Child Custody and Rhode Island Divorce Lawyer.
+8 Arguments That Don’t Work!
+The RI Family Court Judges Have Heard it a Million Times Before! [ RI Divorce and Custody] These legal arguments will go in one ear and out the other with most Providence Family Court Judges and Magistrates unless there is some real proof supporting the basis of the argument.
+This article applies to all family law cases including divorce, post divorce, child custody, RI child support, paternity cases.
+This Article was written by a RI Child Custody and East Providence Divorce Attorney.